basshelal/jVSTwRapper/src/Readme_linux.txt

 3. *** CHECK YOUR CONFIGURATION ***
    by executing "ldd jvstwrapper.so".
 Your configuration ONLY was successful when the output of this call does NOT contain the text "=> not found" for ANY library that is listed in the output.
-   (i.e. "ldd jvstwrapper.so | grep not found" returns zero lines!)
+   (i.e. "ldd jvstwrapper.so | grep not" returns zero lines!)

-4. Fire up Jost, energyXT2 or any other VST host application and enjoy the JayDLay demo plugin!
+4. Fire up Jost, energyXT2, Renoise or any other VST host application and enjoy the JayDLay demo plugin!
+   Note: some hosts require a VST_PATH environment variable set to the directory where you stored your plugins (e.g. Renoise), others allow to configure this path in their Preferences dialog (e.g. energyXT2)

 If you see the following error in jvstwrapper_log.txt: